-While some mandates are justified because they achieve agreed upon policy goals, many, if not most, mandates are imposed without the consensus of local governments or resources for implementation.
-Mandates drain the financial lifeblood from county governments and impede their ability to adequately deliver fundamental services required by law.
+While some mandates are justified because they achieve agreed upon policy goals, many are imposed without the consensus of local governments or without providing the resources needed for implementation.
+Mandates drain the financial lifeblood from local governments and impede their ability to adequately deliver fundamental services required by law.